brylevkirill/notes/Knowledge Representation and Reasoning.md

-  Knowledge Representation is organizing information in a way that computer can use to solve complex tasks.
+  Knowledge Representation is transformation of information into computable form to solve problems.
-  Reasoning is algebraically manipulating previously acquired knowledge in order to answer a new question.
+  Reasoning is algebraic manipulation of previously acquired knowledge in order to solve problems.

   How knowledge can be represented?
 How knowledge can be used?
 How knowledge can be acquired?